 Early October: Matched fellows for next academic year work with Program Coordinator to upload all necessary documents

 December: Future fellows are submitted to the Academic & Visa Administration-Trainee (AVA-Trainee) department at MD Anderson

-January-June: Future fellows work with AVA-Trainee to upload all required documents (ACLS, PIT, DEA, etc.)
+January-June: Future fellows work with Research Trainee Programs to upload all required documents (ACLS, PIT, DEA, etc.)